scalableinternetservices/FreeHack/README.md

 Notes:

-* Our application is implemented with an API and a React.js front-end web app, exchanging json
+* Our application is implemented with an API and a React/Redux front-end web app, exchanging json.
+You can check out the extensive source in the top-level redux folder.
+A Dockerfile is included, but if you have a linux-based OS, it's best to just run `npm install && API_URL='http...' npm start'`.

 * Launching an instance will cause 1000 initial users and their posts to be seeded.

 ## Contributors